-Upsample the values (in value groups) to a smaller resolution. from_resolution has to be a multiple of to_resolution flexmeasures.api.common.utils.args_parsing.validation_error_handler(error: FMValidationError) Handles errors during parsing.
-Aborts the current HTTP request and responds with a 422 error.
-FMValidationError attributes "result" and "status" are packaged in the response.
+Upsample the values (in value groups) to a smaller resolution. from_resolution has to be a multiple of to_resolution flexmeasures.api.common.utils.args_parsing flexmeasures.api.common.utils.args_parsing.load_data(request, schema)

 Replacing webargs's error parser, so we can throw custom Exceptions.